SixArm/mast-cell-help/topics/vitamin-b3-niacin/index.md

 * **Nervous System Function**: Niacin is essential for the proper functioning of the nervous system.
 Deficiency can lead to a condition known as pellagra, which is characterized by neurological symptoms.

-Dietary sources of niacin include meat, poultry, fish, dairy products, eggs, nuts, and legumes.
-It can also be synthesized in the body from the amino acid tryptophan, although this process may not provide sufficient amounts.

 * **Deficiency**: Severe niacin deficiency can lead to pellagra, which presents with symptoms like diarrhea, dermatitis, and dementia.

+Dietary sources include meat, poultry, fish, dairy products, eggs, nuts, and legumes.